smangalik/primal-beliefs-modeling/README.md

 # primal-beliefs-modeling
-Documents for the codes and data reproducing the LaBel model described in the main paper "Modeling Latent Dimensions of Human Beliefs"
+Documents for the codes and data reproducing the LaBel model described in the main paper ["Modeling Latent Dimensions of Human Beliefs"](https://ojs.aaai.org/index.php/ICWSM/article/view/19358).

 ## A. Codes and data structures